martin-ger/esp_wifi_repeater/README.md

 Measurements show, that it can achieve about 5 Mbps in both directions, so even streaming is possible.

-Some details are explained in this video: https://www.youtube.com/watch?v=OM2FqnMFCLw
+Some details are explained in this [video](https://www.youtube.com/watch?v=OM2FqnMFCLw).

 # First Boot
 The esp_wifi_repeater starts with the following default configuration: